Dasharo/dasharo-pq/README.md

 ### Motivation

-### Motivation

-`dasharo-pq` repository was started as proof of concept to resolve issues mentioned in [#310](https://github.com/Dasharo/dasharo-issues/issues/310) related to currently used strategies in managing the downstream distribution of coreboot firmware.
+The `dasharo-pq` repository was started as a proof of concept to resolve issues mentioned in [#310](https://github.com/Dasharo/dasharo-issues/issues/310) related to the current strategies in managing the downstream distribution of coreboot firmware.
 The main points of concern include:

 1. **Branching Model Complexity**: The current approach of maintaining separate